novotnyr/spring-amqp-retry-demo/README.markdown

 loop over retry attempts that terminates successfully or fails due to exhausted attempts.

-If the code that needs to be recovered throws a retryable exception, then another retry attempt is made.
-On the other hand, nonretryable exception is implemented in a way that immediately exhausts all remaining retry attempts.
-This allows us to provide the same retry resolution logic for both retryable and nonretryable exceptions.
+If the Rabbit Listener throws a retryable exception, another retry attempt is made, possibly after some backoff period, unless all retry attempts are exhausted.

+On the other hand, non-retryable exception immediately exhausts all remaining retry attempts.
+This allows us to provide the same retry resolution logic for both retryable and non-retryable exceptions.

-This is implemented via custom `RetryPolicy` that holds a list of retryable exceptions
+This is implemented via custom `RetryPolicy` that holds a list of retryable exceptions.

 When all attempts are exhausted, Spring Retry proceeds to a **recovery** stage, when an attempt to recover from retry failure is made.